SCOPE OF THIS CHAPTER

 This procedure applies to all decisions to Look After children.

 It should be read in conjunction with the Care and Supervision Proceedings and the Public Law Outline.

-A child who is dealt with by a court by way of a Remand to Local Authority Accommodation or a Remand to Youth Detention Accommodation will be a Looked After Child.
+A child who is dealt with by a court by way of a Remand to Local Authority Accommodation or a Remand to Youth Detention Accommodation will be a Child in Care.
 The care planning requirement will be amended in relation to such children - see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure.

 - Decision to Look After Child